-Jessica Claire Haney is a freelance writer, editor, blogger, publisher, writing coach, consultant, wellness advocate and debut novelist.
+Jessica Claire Haney is a freelance writer, editor, and writing tutor/coach.
 She has two children and lives in Northern Virginia.

 Her services Facebook page is Writing Tutor and Consultant.

-Jessica is the founder, editor and publisher of Mindful Healthy Life, an online lifestyle magazine and resource site for natural-minded families in Metro DC.
+Jessica is the founder, editor and publisher of Mindful Healthy Life, an online lifestyle magazine and resource site that served the natural-minded family community in Metro DC 2014-2022.

 Jessica is passionate about natural family living.
 She was the founder and was a longtime a co-leader of Holistic Moms Network chapter and is a volunteer with NoVA Outside, an alliance of environmental educators.
 Jessica volunteers in public schools on issues of health, environmental health, wellness, nutrition, mindfulness, movement, outdoor learning and school gardening.